-- Vendors are not allowed to bring pets, drink alcohol or smoke at the market, or on the property of the market site.
+- Vendors are not allowed to drink alcohol or smoke at the market, or on the property of the market site.

 - Vendors must remove all garbage, sweep their stall of debris and remove all visible signs of their stall within one hour of market closing.
 Vendors must place recycling in the appropriate place as instructed by NWFM staff.
 Cardboard boxes should be removed from the site and not put into recycling bin.

-- Vendors must not be at the market while under the influence of alcohol or drugs, not aggressively sell their product, and not make negative comments about other vendors.
+- Vendors must not be under the influence of alcohol or drugs at the market, not aggressively sell their product, and not make negative comments about other vendors.

-- Verbal, then written warnings will be given for violations of the Winter Market Guidelines 2018/19.
+- Verbal, then written warnings will be given for violations of the Winter Market Guidelines.